unibo-spe/spe-slides/content/10-ddd/_index.md

 ---

-## Factories
+## Factories (definition)

-### Definition

-- Objects aimed at creating other objects, in order to:
+> Objects aimed at __creating__ other objects
-    + encapsulate the creation logic for complex objects
-        * making it evolvable, interchangeable, replaceable
-    + ease the enforcement of invariants
-    + support dynamic selection of the most adequate implementation

 <br>

 ![Concept of factory](./factories.png)

+---

+## Factories (details)

+### Purpose

++ Factories encapsulate the creation logic for complex objects
+    * making it evolvable, interchangeable, replaceable

++ They ease the enforcement of invariants

++ They support dynamic selection of the most adequate implementation

 ### Remarks